serkan-ozal/samba/README.md

 * **`cache.global.readCapacityPerSecond:`** Configures expected maxiumum read capacity to provision required throughput from AWS's **DynamoDB**.
 Default value is `1000`.
 * **`cache.global.writeCapacityPerSecond:`** Configures expected maxiumum write capacity to provision required throughput from AWS's **DynamoDB**.
 Default value is `100`.

+These properties can be specified as system property or can be given from **`samba.properties`** configuration file.

 4. Usage
 ==============
 The contact point for the user is `SambaField`.
 There is one-to-one relationship between the `SambaField` instance and the value/property that you want to access/share statefully.